GSA/digitalgov.gov/content/resources/an-introduction-to-design.md

 ---
 date: 2023-08-30 15:32:00 -0500
 title: An introduction to design
-deck: Understand how and why design impacts user experience
+deck: Understand how to implement a design-driven user experience
 author: Rachel Flagg
 summary: Guidance, resources, and community to help you use design and user experience to create government websites that meet customer needs, work well